Fig.1

 Clinical data show that the use of Pencan® significantly reduces the incidence of post-lumbar puncture headaches—from 7.6% with conventional needles to just 2.3%.
 In addition, the need for an epidural blood patch is markedly lower, decreasing from 1.8% to only 0.5%.

 It is well established that atraumatic needle designs help reduce the risk of PDPH.
 However, atraumatic needles vary significantly between manufacturers in terms of tip geometry, orifice length, and eyelet positioning6.
-These differences can impact performance, safety, and user experience.7 Choosing the right atraumatic needle is essential—not just any atraumatic needle will do.
+These differences can impact performance, safety, and user experience.7 Needle design should thus also be considered when choosing an atraumatic needle – not just any atraumatic needle might do.

-A shorter tip-to-back-of-eyelet distance helps minimize the insertion depth of the needle tip into the subarachnoid space, reducing the risk of nerve contact and ultimately lowering the chance of paresthesia.9 ( Fig.2) It also enables faster CSF return for better control during placement.
+Placing a needle too deep into the spinal space might increase the risk of nerve contact and the chance of paresthesia.9 (Fig.2) A shorter tip-to-back-of-eyelet distance could help minimize the insertion depth of the needle tip into the subarachnoid space.
+It can also enable faster CSF return for better control during placement.

 Fig.1